openrndr/openrndr-intellij-settings/README.md

 ### Caveats

-The live templates in this repository will not work if the existing live templates configuration already contains an OPENRNDR group.
+The live templates in this repository will not work if the existing live templates configuration already contains a group called `OPENRNDR`.
+In that case please rename your existing group and try again.